Environmental Communication

 Biotope videos released

-In fiscal 2022, Advantest produced four videos showcasing our biotope and releases them on our website.
+Advantest began making videos of our biotope and publishing them on our website since fiscal 2022.
 The videos introduce the biotope that is rich in nature, with beautiful aerial images taken by a drone of the indigenous flora and fauna that live there.
 These images help communicate the biodiversity of our biotope, that leads to securing a nature-positive world, to our stakeholders in an easy-to-understand manner.

 Please click on the Biotope Quarterly link below to watch the biotope videos.

-Place for the protection and cultivation of valuable plants
+Place for conservation and cultivation of endangered plants

 Eupatorium japonicum